 A compilation films of air shows taking place in Paris and Scotland, mostly from the 1960’s, produced by amateur filmmaker Ronald Pringle.
 The film includes the Paris Air Show for 1965, 1967, 1969 and 1971 as well as the Prestwick Air Show for 1967 and 1969.

 Phil McDonnell conducts topical vox pops among young boys in Newcastle about the space race and the prospect of going to the moon.
-This Tyne Tees TV news magazine item was broadcast in a Look of the Month programme in October 1968, the year before the United States successfully landed men on the moon with the Apollo 11 space mission.
+This Tyne Tees TV news magazine item was broadcast in a Look of the Month programme on 28 October 1968, the year before the United States successfully landed men on the moon with the Apollo 11 space mission.

 A short paper animation devised and filmed by a R. Wilcock, showing the interior workings of an electric bell.